ericrallen/old-school-front-end-challenge/README.md

 So, it looks like the way that the engine optimizes `Array.prototype.sort()` is the fastest approach for us without pulling in a 3rd party library or writing our own implemetation of another, more complicated sorting algorithm.

-**Note**: You can also see how different the results are for a bunch of different algorithms depending on your browser:
+**Note**: You can also see how different the results are for a bunch of different algorithms depending on your browser.
+[Here's one from my browser](https://www.measurethat.net/Benchmarks/ShowResult/591284), but you can look at the [other results](https://www.measurethat.net/Benchmarks/ListResults/3549) showing differences in Chrome - I think there's even one Edge in there, too.

-<iframe src="https://measurethat.net/Embed?id=591284" width="100%" height="500px"></iframe>

-[Here's one from my browser](https://www.measurethat.net/Benchmarks/ShowResult/591284), but you can look at the [other results](https://www.measurethat.net/Benchmarks/ListResults/3549) showing differences in Chrome.

 Integrating a different sorting algorithm seems out of scope for this challenge, so we'll just have to leave it here for now.
-If things truly ended up at a bottleneck, we could investigate some strategies like:
+If things truly ended up at an actual perceivable bottleneck for users, we could investigate some strategies like:

 - converting the strings to a numeric representation and using `TypedArray`s for sorting at a lower level
 - chunking the data, sorting the chunks, and then merging the sorted chunks